GwynethLlewelyn/goswi/README.md

 The fonts used are, per [Google's v.1.9.5 guidelines for Go-related things](https://storage.googleapis.com/golang-assets/Go-brand-book-v1.9.5.pdf), [Work Sans](https://fonts.google.com/specimen/Work%20Sans), licensed under [Open Font License](), and [Roboto](https://fonts.google.com/specimen/Roboto), licensed under an [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 The template used, [SB Admin 2](https://startbootstrap.com/template-overviews/sb-admin-2/), has been developed by [Start Bootstrap](http://startbootstrap.com/) — created and maintained by [David Miller](http://davidmiller.io/) — and is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).
 It is released under a [MIT license](vendor/startbootstrap-sb-admin-2/LICENSE).

+The grid map also requires mentioning its own licensing.
+I'll try to do it ASAP.
+And I'm pretty sure I've forgotten to credit RealFaviconGenerator, too.